JovanGocela/js-review-project/README.md

-# JavaScript Review Project by Jovan Gocela
+# JavaScript Review Project by Jovan Temple Gocela
 This Project is a review of JavaScript concepts, from beginner to advanced